 Watching butterflies fly around my garden the other day, I wondered how they and other insects find a mate when they need to reproduce.
 I was surprised at the information I found.

 Insects use senses to find a mate.
 Many rely on pheromones to attract a mate, while others use their eyesight or sound to attract a mate.
 Some insects then go through an elaborate courtship display.

-Most insects live solitary lives, living over great areas in different habitats and shared with other similar species.
+Most insects live solitary lives over large areas in different habitats and shared with other similar species.
 For insects to find another of the same species to mate, they first have to find each other and recognize each other.
-Insects attract each other using their senses of sight, sound, or smell.
+Insects attract each other using their sight, sound, or smell senses.

 Insects mainly use the sense of scent to attract a mate.
-The strongest scents are usually given off by the female allowing the male to find them.
+The female usually gives the strongest scents, allowing the male to find them.
 Pheromones are chemically unique to each species, so the male knows that it is pursuing the correct female.
 Once mating has ended, then the female stops giving off pheromones.

 The cecropia moth, North America’s largest native moth, has feathered antennae.
 These increase the area available to detect tiny molecules of pheromone.